wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-dotnet-store-data-mongodb-vm.md

 After you have created the virtual machine in Azure and installed MongoDB, be sure to remember the DNS name of the virtual machine ("testlinuxvm.chinacloudapp.cn", for example) and the external port for MongoDB that you specified in the endpoint.
 You will need this information later in the tutorial.

-<a id="createapp"></a>
+ ##  <a id="createapp"></a>  Create the application ## 
+
 ## Create the application ##
+

-In this section you will create an ASP.NET application called "My Task List" by using Visual Studio and perform an initial deployment to Azure Web Apps.
+In this section you will create an ASP.NET application called "My Task List" by using Visual Studio and perform an initial deployment to Azure App Service Web Apps.
 You will run the application locally, but it will connect to your virtual machine on Azure and use the MongoDB instance that you created there.

 1. In Visual Studio, click **New Project**.